Open Bible Data Home About News OET Key

 Parallel JOB 31:34

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
 This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Click on any Bible version abbreviation to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Job 31:34 ©

-OET (OET-RV) because I feared how the big crowd would react,
+OET (OET-RV)because I feared how the big crowd would react,

 ⇔ and because being on the receiving end of the contempt of the clans terrified me,